Daniel-McCarthy/GameBeak/README.md

 # GameBeak
-GameBeak is a new emulator which supports the original DMG Gameboy.
+GameBeak is a new emulator which supports the original DMG and GBC Gameboys.
 It is being developed with C++ and the SFML framework.
 It is planned to support Gameboy Color and Gameboy Advance games later on in development.
 It is the C++ sister project to [GameBeak-Sharp.](https://github.com/Daniel-McCarthy/GameBeak-Sharp)

 ![ ](https://github.com/Daniel-McCarthy/GameBeak/blob/master/Preview%20Images/GameBeak%20Preview-1.png)